-Soft pretzels are a wonderful fall tradition- perfect to serve with your favorite beer to celebrate Oktoberfest.
+Soft pretzels are a wonderful fall tradition…perfect to serve with your favorite beer to celebrate Oktoberfest.
 They are delicious dipped in a spicy mustard or warm caramel.
-You can also create delicious pretzel dogs that are sure to be the hit at your Halloween party.
+You can also create delicious pretzel dogs that are sure to be a hit at your Halloween party.
 For a fun seasonal design, you can wrap these to make mummy dogs or pretzel bones as demonstrated in the video.

 - 1 cup whole milk

 - 1 package active dry yeast (2¼ tsp)